KelvinHere/Yoga_Milestone_4/README.md

-subsort rating so lessons with most reviews appear higher add a confirm layer to deleting lessons setup development database before submitting
+subsort rating so lessons with most reviews appear higher add a confirm layer to deleting lessons setup development database before submitting check for back buttons needed image change on forms

 ## Bugs
 messages not showing color on topbar